By Douglas Eby

 Of course, being creative is not limited to people identified as artists, or just those who are pursuing creative ventures.

 Both creativity and being sensitive are on a spectrum – a range of different levels.
-And simply being sensitive does not mean you are necessarily creative or an artist.
+And simply being highly sensitive does not mean you are necessarily actively creative or an artist – though Elaine Aron declares all of us HSPs are creative (whether engaging in creative expression or not).

 From the song “I’m Sensitive” by Jewel –